-Doug Fillis was named Senior Associate Athletic Director for Administration in July, 2012.
-His responsibilities include oversight of fundraising, men’s and women’s basketball, concessions, apparel and licensing.
-Fillis, most recently was the Associate Athletic Director for Development at Rutgers.
-Prior to that Fillis spent five successful years at the U.S. Military Academy where he oversaw development, major gifts and revenue generation.
+Doug Fillis was hired in August, 2010 as the Associate Athletic Director for Development at Rutgers University.
+In July, 2012 he was elevated to Senior Associate Athletic Director for Administration.
+His responsibilities include oversight of fundraising, men’s and women’s basketball, and the all-sports Nike partnership.
+Prior to joining Rutgers Fillis spent five successful years at the U.S. Military Academy where he oversaw development, major gifts and revenue generation.

 Under Fillis’ management football suite revenue increased 300%.
 Fillis also created and implemented several revenue generating premium areas at Army Basketball, Football and Hockey.
 Fillis had also been responsible for several special projects including, the relocation of the Corps of Cadets in Michie Stadium and the Select-Your-Seat process, managing the business plan for the Army at Yankee Stadium Series, Army-Navy site selection committee, and collaborating with the Naval Athletic Association on the Army-Navy game sponsorships.

 Fillis received a Bachelor’s Degree in Media Studies from Sacred Heart University, a Master’s Degree in Mass Communication from Iona College and a Graduate Certificate in Sports Management Finance and Development from New York University.
 In 2008, Fillis was honored by the Make-A-Wish Foundation as a “Hero Among Us” recipient.

 Fillis become an adjunct instructor at New York University in 2011.
 He teaches Sport Management to graduate and undergraduate students.
 Fillis resides in Hoboken, NJ with his wife Jessica, and their dog Rex.